tilde-nlp/tildemt-lo-extension/README.md

 ## Debugging tips and tricks

+* `Eclipse` / `Java` knows how to autopatch code in live, so if you change `*.java` when not in break mode, you shall automatically see changes in plugin.
 * If `Eclipse` is showing that program is terminated, that can be caused by:
   - Yo're trying to run `debug option` when starting project more than twice on the same code base => just restart `Eclipse`, should be fine first time after restart.
   - compilation errors: [loeclipse Issue 14](https://github.com/LibreOffice/loeclipse/issues/14)